Who can Play?

 - Curl Sudbury, Sudbury

 Don’t see your club listed here?
-Accessibility is changing constantly with clubs doing renovations, etc… Drop us a line at OCC@ontcurl.com and we’ll be sure to add your club to the list!
+Accessibility is changing constantly with clubs doing renovations, etc… Contact Sean at email@example.com and we will get your club added to the list.

 Competitive Wheelchair Curling